 The Rise of Synthetic Fertilizers and Mechanized Agriculture

-After the world wars, the elements in explosives were repurposed for fertilizer.
-The traditional sources for soil fertility, like bone meals and manure, were replaced with superphosphates and synthetic nitrogen.
+As the war came to an end, these factories were repurposed for producing fertilizer.
+By the early 1950s, the growing consumption of animal foods and diffusion of hybrid corn in the US, a high-yielding grain cultivar that is greatly dependent on higher fertilizer applications lead to an exponential growth of ammonia synthesis.3 The traditional sources for soil fertility, like bone meals and manure, were replaced with superphosphates and synthetic nitrogen.
 This helped farmers grow a lot more food and has made Big-Ag what it is today.
-This has also caused some unforeseen environmental problems like runoff causing lake eutrophication leading to fish die-off and harmful algal blooms.
+This has also caused some unforeseen environmental problems, like runoff causing lake eutrophication leading to fish die-off and harmful algal blooms.

 Enriching streams, lakes, ponds, bays, and estuaries with what is normally a photosynthesis-limiting nutrient promotes the growth of algae.
 Their decomposition can deoxygenate water and hence seriously affect or kill aquatic species, particularly the bottom dwellers (shellfish, molluscs).
 Algal blooms may also cause problems with water filtration and produce harmful toxins.
-Nitrogen-induced eutrophication threatens above all shallow lakes and coastal waters that receive high inflows of the nutrients from the land.
-(Smil 2001, 192.)
+Nitrogen-induced eutrophication threatens above all shallow lakes and coastal waters that receive high inflows of the nutrients from the land.4

 As synthetic fertilizers and mechanized farming spread in the early 20th century, agricultural research and funding shifted toward methods that produced consistent, scalable results.